AnthonyVerde/project1/pseudocode.md

 		- Country (for the flag API)
 		- what if already played?
 	- go play button!
-	- dificulty mode (Timed / easy: no time / challenge)
+	- dificulty mode (Easy: no time / Timed / Challenge)
 	- Button to leaderboard